LLM-Guided Material Inference for 3D Point Clouds

 Helps computers understand 3D shapes from words.

-Lets computers describe and build 3D shapes with words.
+Lets computers understand 3D shapes from pictures.